 2. Care & Maintenance

-A new bed is a big investment and an item that you will probably keep for many years (a Natural Bed Company bed comes with a 12 year warranty, so we are expecting you to keep it quite a while!) so you want to feel confident that you have chosen an appropriate model for your long-term needs.
+A new bed is a big investment.
+Plus, it’s an item that you will probably keep for many years.
+A Natural Bed Company bed comes with a 12 year warranty, so we are expecting you to keep it quite a while!
+So, you want to feel confident that you have chosen an appropriate model for your long-term needs.
 The joy of a solid wood bed is that it can recover from knocks and bumps with a little TLC.
 The timber can be sanded back and re-lacquered to remove or diminish scratches.
-At Natural Bed Company replacement parts can be purchased should more serious damage occur or items go missing during a move.
+At Natural Bed Company, replacement parts can be purchased should more serious damage occur or items go missing during a move.

-Think about the finish you require, a sanded finish allows you to wax or paint the bed if you like, but a clear lacquer will help guard against marking.
+Think about the finish you require.
+A sanded finish allows you to wax or paint the bed yourself if you like, but a clear lacquer will help guard against marking.
 A stain colour can result in a stunning look, but may require a little more care.
 If you do need to touch up marks on a wood stain finished bed from Natural Bed – do get in touch, we’ll do our best to help supply a small quantity of wood stain.

 Hand made in Britain the solid wood Hathersage bed with chevron headboard in cherry